 Lower Back and Neck Pain

-Another great way to relieve tension from your lower back is with this gentle twist.
+Another great way to relieve tension from your lower back is with a half spinal twist.
 From sitting cross-legged, bring one knee into your chest then extend that leg out straight behind you so it rests against the other knee which is still tucked into your chest.
 Then take both arms behind you and clasp one hand over each shoulder blade before twisting around to look at one arm, then the other as far as possible without straining too much or making any sharp movements.
 Repeat after switching sides.

 Yoga Poses to Relieve The Pressure